 The survey and a copy of the authorizing order(s) were then sent to the Register of the Land Office in Frankfort.
 Upon approval by the Register and, in some instances, the Attorney General, the governor signed the grant finalizing the patent.
 Since 1835, more than 70,000 Kentucky land patents have been issued in the County Court Order Series.
 The process for patenting land is defined in Chapter 56 of the Kentucky Revised Statutes.

-This database can be searched by patent number, grant book and page, county, watercourse, grant name, survey name, survey year or grant year.
+database can be searched by patent number, grant book and page, county, watercourse, grant name, survey name, survey year or grant year.
+Note: Due to a computer malfunction, the County Court Orders Database is incomplete at this time.